 Tai Chi and Qigong

-Tai Chi and Qigong are both ancient forms of martial art that combine breathing and steady movement.
+Tai Chi and Qigong are both ancient forms of martial arts that combine breathing and steady movement.
 The technique can aid in restoring balance to the body.
 Both therapies can calm the mind, improve stability, reduce muscle and joint pain, promote focus, and increase flexibility.

 Transcutaneous Electrical Nerve Stimulation (TENS) can benefit mesothelioma patients by reducing pain associated with cancer.
-The treatment typically involves altering pain perceptions through electrical stimulation of nerve fibers.
+The treatment typically involves altering pain perceptions through the electrical stimulation of nerve fibers.

 Yoga is a practice that involves breathing, exercise, stretching, and meditation.
 For thousands of years, people have been practicing yoga to help improve focus, strength, flexibility, and balance.
 Cancer patients can benefit from yoga because of its ability to strengthen the body during treatment.

-Risks Of Complementary Treatments
+Risks of Complementary Treatments